 Serve it with a side salad, or some sautéed greens, perhaps nothing at all because hey there’s a carrot in the cheesy sauce!
 I won’t judge.

-If you make this vegan fried bacon mac and cheese, leave a comment below and rate the recipe on the recipe card.
+If you make this vegan bacon mac and cheese, leave a comment below and rate the recipe on the recipe card.
 And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
 I love seeing your recreations!

 WANT MORE DELICIOUS VEGAN RECIPES?